Jona-Martinez/Example-1/README.md

 HELLO!

-This web page is an example of my knowledge, thanks for stopping by to look.
+This landing page is an example of my knowledge, thanks for stopping by to look.